opentofu/opentofu/rfc/20240513-static-evaluation.md

 ##### Provider Iteration

-This will be described in it's [own RFC](TODO link) due to expansion complexity.
+This will be described in the [Provider Evaluation RFC](20240513-static-evaluation-providers.md) due to expansion complexity.

 #### Blockers